Administration

 How can I integrate websites into a new tab in the catalog for a specific catalog object type?

 As an Administrator, you have the option to integrate websites into a new tab in the catalog for specific catalog object types.
 This allows you to integrate content from other websites into BIC without being redirected to another website as a user.
 Additionally, integrations can be used to reference other content within BIC.
-To do this, go to the administration and click on the Catalog tile.
+To do this, go to the Administration menu item in the left menu bar and click on the Catalog tile.
 You will see a list of all available catalog object types.

 After selecting a catalog object type, you will see the Integrations tab next to the Filter tab.
 Here, you can configure so-called integrations that will be displayed as a separate tab in the catalog for the selected object type.
 To configure an integration, click the Create integration button at the bottom right of the screen.

 This opens a dialog where you need to enter a URL and a title for the integration.
-Optionally, you can also add user groups that should have access to the integration in the catalog and provide the title in multiple languages.
+Entering the title in your default language is mandatory.
+Providing the title in additional languages is optional.
+You can also optionally add user groups or repositories that should have access to the integration in the catalog.
 If you do not add any user groups, all users will have access to the integration.

 Note